BelalWahba/Portfolio-projects/Sales Project/README.md

 ### Skills used in this project and the visuals

 - Data cleaning
-- Data manupulation and transformation
+- Data manipulation and transformation
 - Data visualization
 - Power BI visualization